 Feature Engineering: Our raw dataset includes a wide range of statistics that are linked to COVID-19 for dates ranging from March 2020 to the present.
 We are actively tuning our models with dimensionality reduction and normalization techniques to improve performance and reduce overfitting.

 Algorithms: We currently utilize Random Forests and Artificial Neural Networks on our datasets.
-These regression models output the projected average daily cases per 100,000 for the next 2 weeks.
-We are still developing our prediction framework and are working with multiple other models.
+These regression models output the projected average daily cases for each of the upcoming 4 weeks.

 A machine learning model is only as reliable as the data used to train it.
 We have done our best to obtain the most reliable datasets available that are relevant to the current COVID-19 epidemic in the United States.
 However, we cannot help it if these include errors or skewing factors.